ndevenish/Blender_ioEDM/README.md

 What Works
 ----------
 - Rough parsing of the entire binary file structure
-- Importing of the SU-27t cockpit, without getting everything perfectly
+- Importing of the SU-25t cockpit, without getting everything perfect
 - Geometry import, with normals and UV textures
 - Simple rotation, translation and visibility animations
 - Simple texture materials, IF the textures are in the same directory